cadyrov/yii2-daemons/README.md

 ```
 2. No one checks the Watcher.
 Watcher should run continuously.
 Add it to your crontab:
 ```
-* * * * * /path/to/yii/project/yii watcher-daemon --demonize=1
+* * * * * /path/to/yii/project/yii observer-daemon --demonize=1
 ```
-Watcher can't start twice, only one instance can work in the one moment.
+Observer can't start twice, only one instance can work in the one moment.

 Usage
 -----